naymanjari/data-sonification/moonphase/README.txt

 Phase - panning
 Az - volume
-New Moon and Full Moon will each have a unique sound when 1 (after extending) eclipse will create the most annoying sound I can possibly make
+New Moon and Full Moon will each have a unique sound when 1 Eclipse will create the most annoying sound I can possibly make

 running a p5 app:

 cd
-/Volumes/MUSIC/audio\ prog\ II/moonphase
+/Volumes/MUSIC/audio\ prog\ II/data\ sonification/moonphase

 to run a web server
 http-server -c-1

 point our browser to localhost:8080

+editing a git repository:

 open a terminal, navigate to your project